 This year, a number of brokers with account holders who are KemPharm's stockholders will be "householding" our proxy materials.
 A single Notice of Internet Availability of Proxy Materials will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from your broker that they will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you revoke your consent.
 If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate Notice of Internet Availability of Proxy Materials, please notify your broker or KemPharm.
-Direct your written request to KemPharm, Inc., 2500 Crosspark Road, Suite E126, Coralville, Iowa 52241, Attn: Secretary or contact Timothy Sangiovanni, Vice President, Corporate Controller, at (888) 958-1253.
-Stockholders who currently receive multiple copies of the Notices of Internet Availability of Proxy Materials should contact their brokers.
+Direct your written request to KemPharm, Inc., 1180 Celebration Blvd.
+Suite 103, Celebration, FL 34747, Atm: Secretary or contact Timothy Sangiovanni, Vice President, Corporate Controller, at (888) 958-1253.
+Stockholders who currently receive multiple copies of the Notices of Internet Availability of Proxy Materials at their addresses and would like to request "householding" of their communications should contact their brokers.